Gajendra-Saini/Customer-RFM-Analysis/README.md

 ## Data Cleaning and Preparation
 - Handled duplicate entries and missing values to ensure data integrity and consistency.
+- Filtered for delivered orders to focus the analysis on completed transactions.

+## Challenges Faced
+- **Handling Date Formats:** Standardizing different date formats across datasets for accurate calculations.
+- **Calculating Length of Stay:** Identifying the earliest and latest purchase dates while converting string dates to datetime objects.
+- **Dealing with Missing Dates:** Implementing logic to manage incomplete transaction histories without skewing the analysis.

+## Importance of Filtering for Delivered Orders
+- **Relevance to Analysis:** Focuses on completed transactions to avoid skewing customer behavior metrics.
+- **Accurate Metrics:** Ensures metrics reflect only successful transactions, preventing inflation or misrepresentation.
+- **Focus on Customer Experience:** Enhances understanding of customer satisfaction and engagement related to successful orders.

 ## Technologies Used
 - Python